Updated on April 12th, 2022 by Felix Martinez

 The advantage of this is that Broadmark has superior lending margins – because it has no interest expense to pay – and it provides an additional margin of safety.
 Broadmark isn’t subject to margin calls or other covenants from its own creditors because it doesn’t have any.

-In addition, Broadmark’s weighted average loan-to-value is just 60%, meaning its loans have a significant margin of safety should payments stop.
-The trust can take possession of the properties with significant equity built in, and recover its losses for the most part.
+In addition, Broadmark’s weighted average loan-to-value is just 59.1%, meaning its loans have a significant margin of safety should payments stop.
+The trust can take possession of the properties with significant equity built in and recover its losses for the most part.

 The trust’s portfolio consists of a decent mix of residential and commercial properties, although Broadmark is still primarily a residential lending story.
-About 78% of Q1 originations were in residential loans, and about 92% of the total is concentrated in the Pacific Northwest and Mountain West combined.
+About 40.2% of Q4 originations were in residential loans, and about 97% of the total is concentrated in the Pacific Northwest and Mountain West combined.

-This lack of diversification, both in geography and loan type, make us cautious on Broadmark’s ability to handle the current recession, and recessions that are to come.
+This lack of diversification, both in geography and loan type, makes us cautious about Broadmark’s ability to handle the current recession and recessions that are to come.